xCrystal/TCGRandomizer/README.md

 [TCGRandomizer.jar](TCGRandomizer.jar?raw=true)

 At the moment, the Pokemon TCG ROM detailed above must be in the same directory as the .jar file.
-Upon executing the .jar file, tcgrandomized.gbc will be generated.
+Executing the .jar file and choose your settings.
+Finally, click on the "Randomize!" button to generate a randomized ROM named tcgrandomized.gbc.